-Need of inclusive education
+Need for inclusive education

 The need for inclusive education is necessary for every country because, with the help of inclusive education, the child takes education in a general atmosphere and tries to make himself like a normal child, even though it includes gifted children, special children, and disabled children.

-- Inclusive education through inclusive education system provides an opportunity for children in which disabled children get opportunity to progress mentally along with normal children.
+- Inclusive education through inclusive education system provides an opportunity for children in which disabled children get the opportunity to progress mentally along with normal children.